 In a nutshell, it is that voice in our head that expresses self-doubt.
 It is often a strand of thought that says we are not good enough and it may be one of many critical thoughts or voices we have – some may even be conflicting.
-And, as Tara Mohr argues, the IC can also be an expression of our safety instinct to keep us “safe” from emotional threat and in our comfort zone.
+And, as numerous scholars have pointed out, the IC can also be an expression of our safety instinct to keep us “safe” from emotional threat and in our comfort zone.

 Let me share a few recent examples of how this shows up.
 A client comes to coaching as she is looking to transition into a new field.
 She has over 30 years of experience, achievement and successes and claims that “she has 30 year of experience and nothing to show for it.”
 Another client, with a doctorate and post-doctorate in epidemiology, when asked to list her top 3 strengths, can’t think of one.
 And yet another, an experienced academic, wants to develop and run her own course but is terrified by that nagging voice that tells her to “not rock the boat” after all she doesn’t know if she can do this.
 Despite developing and running courses for others for over 25 years.

 There is some work to do around managing our inner critics!